JuliaGPU/oneAPI.jl/README.md

 ```

 To ensure other functionality works as expected, you can run the test suite from the package
-manager REPL mode, note that it will pull and run the test suite for [GPUArrays](https://github.com/JuliaGPU/GPUArrays.jl)
+manager REPL mode.
+Note that this will pull and run the test suite for
-which takes quite some time:
+[GPUArrays](https://github.com/JuliaGPU/GPUArrays.jl), which takes quite some time:

 ```
 pkg> test oneAPI